tensorflow/tpu/models/experimental/ncf/README.md

 python official/recommendation/create_ncf_data.py \
 --data_dir gs://${BUCKET_NAME}/ncf_data \
 --meta_data_file_path gs://${BUCKET_NAME}/ncf_data/metadata.json \
---train_prebatch_size 98304 \
+--train_prebatch_size 12288 \
---eval_prebatch_size 160000
+--eval_prebatch_size 20000
 ```

 This will download an preprocess your data and take several minutes to process
 the data.

-NOTE The prebatch sizes and number of epochs passed as arguments to
+NOTE The pre-batch sizes must be the same as the `--batch_size` and
-`create_ncf_data.py` must match what you pass to ncf_main.py.
-In this
-case they match the defaults values for `--batch_size` and `--eval_batch_size`
-and the number of epochs for both scripts defaults to 14.
+`--eval_batch_size` passed to `ncf_main.py` divided by the value of
+`--num_tpu_shards` (the number of TPU cores being trained on).
+By default this
+model trains on a single host with 8 TPU cores, giving the pre-batch sizes
+above.

 ## Train and Eval